MakeSchool-Tutorials/Node-Rotten-Potatoes/P11-Adding-Route-For-Comments/content.md

 # Comment Model

 To save comments to the database you need a Comment model.
-You'll need to define a new model for Comments; `app.js` is getting pretty crowded it would be good to move your models into their own files and folders.
+You'll need to define a new model for Comments.

-Make a new file and folder: `models/comment.js`
+Make a new file in your `models` folder called `comment.js`: `models/comment.js`

 ```js
 // comment.js